Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 return value * 2.0

-• In this example, value accepts either an integer (int) or a floating-point number (float).
+• In this example, value can be integer type (int) or floating-point type (float).

 Custom Types and Type Aliases

-Using type aliases allows you to express complex type specifications concisely.
+By using type aliases you can express complex type specifications more succinctly.

 from typing import List